julienvollering/DSMdepth/ms/ms.md

 For the purpose of model interpretation, the *all predictors* configuration for Skrimfjella was reduced from 27 variables to 11 non-collinear variables, by removing one of the variables in each highly-correlated pair.
 Similarly, the *terrain + DMK* configuration for Ørskogfjellet was reduced from 23 variables to 11 non-collinear variables.

+The *permutation* and *Shapley* methods of variable importance were highly correlated at both sites, while the *FIRM* method was less correlated with the other two (Fig. \@ref(fig:varImp)).

 ### Variable importance

 At both sites, elevation and Multi-Resolution Valley Bottom Flatness were important predictors (Fig. \@ref(fig:varImp)).
-At Skrimfjella these two predictors were of similar importance, while at Ørskogfjellet elevation was more important than Multi-Resolution Valley Bottom Flatness.
+At Skrimfjella these two predictors were of similar importance, while at Ørskogfjellet elevation had higher predictive impact (*permutation* and *Shapley*) but lower functional complexity (*FIRM*) than Multi-Resolution Valley Bottom Flatness.
 DMK was also important -- the shallow class in particular -- but only at Ørskogfjellet.
 Some realizations of the hydrological predictors Topographic Wetness Index and Depth-to-Water showed considerable importance, while others showed little -- with no consistency between sites.
 For example, TWI5m, DTW40000, and DTW2500 rounded out the top five most important variables at Skrimfjella, while TWI20m and TWI50m were least important, other than DMK.